ismailMalash/Pico-Shell/README.md

   - `exit`: Exits the Pico shell.

 - **Command Execution:**
-  - External commands can be executed by specifying their name (no need for full path).
+  - External commands can be executed by specifying their name (no need for the full path).
   - The program uses `fork()` to create child processes and `execvp()` to replace the child process with the specified command.

 - **Command Line Parsing:**